-The Main DC Power Screen displays the Inverter / Charger status and allows access to the Magnum Setting Screens
+The Main DC Power Screen displays the Inverter(s) / Charger(s) status and allows access to the Operator Accessible Magnum Setting Screens

 The Battery Icon has a vertical bar graph that indicates the battery charge level.
 The battery voltage value is displayed directly below the icon.
-The arrows between the Battery and Inverter Icons indicate the direction of the current flow.
-The current (amperage) value is displayed below the arrows.
-The inverter status is displayed inside the Inverter Icon.
+The arrows between the Battery and Inverter(s) Icons indicate the direction of the DC current flow.
+The DC current (amperage) value is displayed above or below the arrows.
+The Inverter(s)/ Charger(s) status is displayed inside the Inverter(s) Icon.